char3210/SlimefunAdvancements/README.md

 - `inventory`
   - for having an item in an inventory
   - has an item parameter `item`, the item to have in the inventory
+  - has an integer parameter `amount`, which is the number of items you need to complete the criterion
   - this does not check amount, it will trigger when a player has a single item (amount coming soon)
 - `multiblock`
   - for interacting with a slimefun multiblock